brucehacker66/SitSmartBackend/README.md

 # SitSmartBackend
-ML Backend for Pose Detection and Classification based on webcam images.
+ML Backend for Sitting Posture Detection and Classification based on webcam images.

 Developed by: Chris Wang, Idris Sunmola, and Bruce Zhang